Algebraic actions II. Groupoid rigidity: Algebraic actions from rings

 \section{Algebraic actions from rings}

-The \emph{rank} of a ring $R$ is defined to be the rank of the additive group of $R$, that is, the dimension of $\Qz\otimes_\Zz R$ as a vector space over $\Qz$.
+The \emph{rank} of a ring $R$ is defined to be the rank of the additive group of $R$, i.e., the dimension of $\Qz\otimes_\Zz R$ as a vector space over $\Qz$.
 We shall say that $R$ is \emph{torsion-free} if the additive group of $R$ is a torsion-free (Abelian) group.
-Examples of torsion-free rings of finite rank include integral group rings of finite groups and $R^n$ or $\M_n(R)$, where $R$ an order in a central simple algebra over an algebraic number field.
+Examples of torsion-free rings of finite rank include integral group rings of finite groups and $R^n$ or $\M_n(R)$, where $R$ is an order in a central simple algebra over an algebraic number field.